Provençal dialect

 Provençal is also the customary name given to the older version of the Occitan language used by the troubadours of medieval literature, when Old French or the langue d'oïl was limited to the northern areas of France.
-Thus the ISO 639-3 code for Old Occitan is [pro].
+Thus, the ISO 639-3 code for Old Occitan is [pro].

 In 2007, all the ISO 639-3 codes for Occitan dialects, including [prv] for Provençal, were retired and merged into [oci] Occitan.
-The old codes ([prv], [auv], [gsc], [lms], [lnc]) are no longer in active use, but still have the meaning assigned them when they were established in the Standard.
+The old codes ([prv], [auv], [gsc], [lms], [lnc]) are no longer in active use, but still have the meaning assigned to them when they were established in the Standard.

+Some groups have called for Provençal's recognition as a full language, distinct from Occitan.
+The Regional Council of Provence has variously labelled Provençal as a dialect of Occitan or as a distinct language, depending on different lobbies and political majorities.

 Subdialects

 The main subdialects of Provençal are: